-In both studies, benefits for the local community were reported.
-In Bangladesh, community members turned to the LRKs to find out when the speed management programme would begin and what would happen.
-Communities were initially disappointed in the perceived low height of the speed humps that were built, but the LRKs were able to demonstrate their effectiveness by showing a reduction in crash frequency.
+what would happen.
+Communities were initially disapped in the perceived low height of the but the LDY. but the LRKs were able to demonstrate their effectiveness by showing a reduction in crash frequency.
 In Nepal, three of the LRKs described feeling more confident to advocate for crash reduction in their community.